 ProcessQuotaLimits - Sets the quota limits associated with the process.
 This information class value requires PROCESS_SET_QUOTA access to the process.
 If an attempt is made to increase quota, a privilege check is done to ensure that the calling process has TBD privilege.

 ProcessAccessToken - Sets the primary access token of the specified process.
-This information class requires PROCESS_SET_N access to the process.
+This information class requires PROCESS_SET_INFORMATION access to the process.
 Furthermore, the caller must have SeAssignPrimaryTokenPrivilege privilege.
 Since the process access token is inherited during process creation, this operation only needs to be performed when a process is being created for a new user or for a privileged application.

 ProcessDebugPort - Sets the debug port of the specified process.
 If the process already has a debug port either through process creation, or a previous call to NtSetInformationProcess then an error is returned.
 This information class requires PROCESS_SET_PORT access to the process.